-Alexei Kazantsev, second from left, is flanked by actress Oksana Mysina (far left), playwright Lyudmila Razumovskaya, and John Freedman in the literary offices of the Maly Drama Theater in St. Petersb Archive of John Freedman
+Alexei Kazantsev, second from left, is flanked by actress Oksana Mysina (far left), playwright Lyudmila Razumovskaya, and John Freedman in the literary offices of the Maly Drama Theater in St. Petersburg in 1998.
+Archive of John Freedman

 I'm not good with dates.
 So for those who are sticklers about anniversaries this article is decidedly late.